GLOBAL MARKETS-Global shares rise, U.S. dollar falls after strong jobs data | Business

 GLOBAL MARKETS-Global shares rise, U.S. dollar falls after strong jobs data

-Global shares rose while the U.S. dollar fell on Friday after better-than-expected jobs data provided clues the tightness in the American labor market was starting to ease, raising hopes the Federal Reserve could soften its stance on interest rates.
+Global shares rose on Friday and the U.S. dollar fell, after jobs data came in stronger than expected but also hinted at some slack in the tight American labor market, raising hopes the Federal Reserve might ease up on monetary tightening.

-Global shares rose while the U.S. dollar fell on Friday after better-than-expected jobs data provided clues the tightness in the American labor market was starting to ease, raising hopes the Federal Reserve could soften its stance on interest rates.
-Data from the Bureau of Labor Statistics
+Global shares rose on Friday and the U.S. dollar fell, after jobs data came in stronger than expected but also hinted at some slack in the tight American labor market, raising hopes the Federal Reserve might ease up on monetary tightening.
+Data from the U.S. Bureau of Labor Statistics

-showed the U.S. economy generated 261,000 jobs in October, which was higher than an estimate of 200,000, according to a Reuters poll of economists.
-However, the data also showed some easing of labor market conditions, with unemployment rising to 3.7% from 3.5% in September while wage inflation dropped to 4.7% from 5% in the prior month.
+showed the economy generated 261,000 jobs in October.
+That was higher than an estimate of 200,000, according to a Reuters poll of economists, but it also showed unemployment rising to 3.7% from 3.5% in September while wage inflation dropped to 4.7% from 5% in the prior month.

-Oil prices rose by 3% amid the looming European Union ban on Russian oil and as investors weighed the implications of China's easing of COVID restrictions.
-Brent crude futures were up 3.16% at $97.66 a barrel, while U.S. West Texas Intermediate (WTI) crude futures rose 3.81% to $91.53 per barrel.
+Oil prices rose by 5% amid the looming European Union ban on Russian oil and as investors weighed the implications of China's easing of COVID restrictions.
+Brent crude futures settled up 5% at $98.57 a barrel, while U.S. West Texas Intermediate (WTI) crude futures rose 4.98% to $92.56 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)